Create a Model

 For this reason, we have chosen that in a model, by default, a shape has its name below the shape.

-If a shape does not have a title, the name is shown.
+The name is shown if a shape does not have a title.
 If a shape does not have a name, nothing is shown.
 If a shape has a title, the title is shown.
 Titles are likely to change more often than names.

 If you are, for example, going to create a business model, you need to think of products, services, market segments, stakeholders, clients, processes, and more.
 For all these real-world entities, we have shapes you can choose from.